 “Who are you?”
-Seeker pleaded.

-Twin streams descend her sun dried cheeks; the left stream reaches her lips, depositing there a salted kiss.
+Twin streams descend Winta’s sun baked cheeks, reaching her lips, depositing a salty kiss.
 She thirsts.
 I feel in her a thirst more intense than any I’ve experienced in my life.
-Resting beside her, five alluring gallons of water.
-Likely, it’s unclean water and would taste foul to my Western lips.
+Beside her, five gallons of water whisper relief.
+Likely, the water is dirty and would taste foul to my western tongue.
 But I long for it.
-I long for a swallow of that dirty water to pass down the throat of this strange and beautiful storyteller.
+I long for a swallow of that filthy water to wash down the throat of this beautiful storyteller.

 Did I make a joke?